Attachment Styles in Relationships

 Secure attachment — People with a secure attachment style have the core belief that “I am ok and you are ok.”
 They believe they are worthy of love and respect, and generally trust their romantic partners to treat them that way.
 Securely attached adults don’t spend too much time worrying about whether their partner loves them, cares about them, or wants to be with them.
 They tend to recover from breakups and rejection fairly well, and they’re comfortable with both closeness and space in their relationships.

 Avoidant attachment — People with an avoidant attachment style don’t feel worthy of love and respect, and they don’t trust other people to meet their needs.
 They tend to feel it’s safer not to rely on anyone, and they have a core belief that they are on their own.
 When a partner tries to get close, avoidantly attached people can experience that as a threat.
 They may avoid commitment and emotional vulnerability, and develop negative narratives about their partners to justify holding them at arm’s length.
+Learn about how to heal an avoidant attachment style.

 Disorganized attachment style — Also known as anxious-avoidant attachment, people with a disorganized attachment style may display an inconsistent orientation toward their partners.
 They may want love and closeness, but have trouble trusting their partners, and feel a deep need to protect themselves from abandonment or rejection at all costs.
 They tend to alternate between pulling their partners close and pushing them away.
 Disorganized attachment is not the same as having fluctuating feelings about a partner, or a fluctuating desire for closeness; it’s a rare attachment style that’s associated with an abusive environment in childhood.